Boning Hall Planning Software

 Introducing Plan to Produce

 Plan to Produce is effectively a visualisation of cause and effect.
-It shows when there’s not enough product coming through and, if it doesn’t match, boning plan can then be changed to match what you are selling.
+It will show when there’s not enough product coming through and, if it doesn’t match, boning plan can then be changed to match what you are selling.